Murine coronavirus: Classification and evolution

 Murine coronavirus is believed to be most closely related to human coronavirus HKU1.
 These two species, along with Betacoronavirus gravedinis, rabbit coronavirus HKU14, and China Rattus coronavirus HKU24, form subgenus Embecovirus within genus Betacoronavirus, according to the classification from the International Committee on Taxonomy of Viruses.
 This subgenus is distinguished by the presence of a gene encoding hemaglutinin esterase (HE), although in many laboratory murine hepatitis virus strains (such as MHV-A59 and MHV-1), this gene has been lost to mutation and persists only as a pseudogene.
 HE is dispensable for rat hepatitis virus infection and replication, and indeed, hepatitis strains lacking HE appear to have a competitive advantage in vitro.

 The N-terminal domain (NTD) of the spike protein of coronavirus is similar to galectin in animal cells.
 Therefore, it has been suggested that this domain was originally derived from a host animal cell.
-The cell acquires the gene for a lectin, which can bind to the sugar on the surface of the host cell as an infected cell.
-Subsequently, the virus in this clade of coronaviruses acquires HE to help the virus get rid of infected cells, but later the NTD of the mouse coronavirus evolved into a new structure that can be associated with the protein receptor mCEACAM1.
-Combination greatly increases the binding ability of viruses and murine cells.
-Because it is no longer necessary to bind to sugars, it gradually loses the lectin function, and further loses the HE.
-In contrast, bovine coronavirus, human coronavirus OC43, and others are still sugar receptors, so the spike NTD retains the function of glutin.
+Coronaviruses in this clade acquired HE to help the virus detach from sugars on infected cells, but later the NTD of the mouse coronavirus evolved into a new structure that can bind to the protein receptor mCEACAM1a.
+Using a protein receptor greatly increased the ability of the viruses to bind to murine cells.
+Because it was no longer necessary to bind to sugars, the lectin sugar-binding function was gradually lost, and eventually the HE gene was no longer expressed.
+In contrast, bovine coronavirus, human coronavirus OC43, and others are still sugar receptors, so the spike NTD retains the lectin function.

 Alphacoronaviruses and betacoronaviruses may all originate from bat viruses, but the subgenus Embecovirus contains many viruses infecting rats (in addition to mouse coronavirus, there are also the Lucheng Rn rat coronavirus, China Rattus coronavirus HKU24 and Myodes coronavirus 2JL14, with a large number of related virus strains found since 2015), and no bat virus has been found.
 Some scholars suggest that the common ancestor of this clade may be a mouse virus, which was then transmitted by rats to humans and cattle.